vmstio/docs/content/rules/moderation.md

 Limit user prevents the user from being able to post with public visibility, meaning anything they do in the future is hidden from anyone who’s not already following.

 This is useful for federated users, to limit their access to vmst.io members through direct interaction or the federated timeline.
-Its use against vmst.io members directly is not generally effective.
+The use against vmst.io members directly is not generally effective.

 ### Suspend User